ValerioRocca/TPC-DS-with-SparkSQL/README.md

 export PATH=$SPARK_HOME/bin:$PATH
 ```

-If you do not know what are the folders, you can write in terminal:
+If you do not know what are the folders, you can write in the terminal:

 ```
 which spark-shell
 ```
 And then, configure properly the environment variables.

-3. Install python to work over Spark from Python through Pyspark library.
+3. Install Python to work over Spark from Python through the Pyspark library.
-4. Download this github to have the same queries and files
+4. Download this GitHub to have the same queries and files
-5. Generate the different scales of data, the data must be in data folder separated by folder according to the SCALE, for example: SCALE 1 in foldet Data1.
-And you can generate them in terminal or visual studio code over toolkit folder with next command:
+5. Generate the different scales of data, the data must be in the data folder separated by folder according to the SCALE, for example: SCALE 1 in folder Data1.
+You can generate them in the terminal or visual studio code over the toolkit folder with the next command:

 ```
 ./dsdgen -DIR ../data<SC>  -SCALE <SC>
 ```
 6. Follow the steps in Spark.ipynb.
-7. The results for loading and query execution are saved in result folder.
+7. The results for loading and query execution are saved in the result folder.

-Note: If you want, you can run new queries too from toolkit.
-Follow guide user.
+Note: If you want, you can run new queries from the toolkit.
+Follow the guide user.

 ## Results and Interpretation